 Seven entries from De La Salle University-Dasmariñas (DLSU-D) were honored at 7th Philippine Student Quill Awards organized by the International Association of Business Communicators-Philippines.

 Two merit awards for the Communication Skills Division were awarded to Heraldo Filipino’s Ma.
-Bianca Isabelle C. Lariosa for Alipato Vol.15, and Palad Vol. 20.Four other awards from the CLAC Student Council and CJD/BJPC students also received awards for their remarkable outputs.
+Bianca Isabelle C. Lariosa for Alipato Vol.15, and Palad Vol. 20.Four other awards from the CLAC Student Government and CJD/BJPC students also received awards for their remarkable outputs.

 Among these were "LIDERAL 2018: Empowering the Liberal Lasallian Leader" by Heliz P. Hilario (Communication Management Division); "M.I.Literate?" by Kathleen Chloe R. Basence and "Ang Hiyaw ng mga Sirena" by Charles Ivan D. Medina (Communication Skills).
 Thale Joy Blanco Escuton's study entitled: "The Water Crisis in the City of Dasmariñas: Problems and Prospects for a Public Relations Plan" was the lone awardee for the Communication Research Division.

 Meanwhile, the Broadcast Journalism Program Council celebrated its victory in receiving the Grand Student Quill in the Communication Training and Education Category for The Journ Project.